-Stylist Spotlight: An interview with O'Neill's Safrien Duijser
+Stylist spotlight: O'Neill's Safrien Duijser

 We're talking with fashion stylists from all over in our new blog series.
 Recently, we had the pleasure of interviewing Safrien Duijser, a stylist working at the world's oldest surf and lifestyle brand, O'Neill.
 Read the first of our new series to find out what inspired her to become a stylist, and how a general day in the life of hers goes as she shoots and and styles the brand's new collections from her busy studio.

 It's a Monday afternoon and we've just arrived at O'Neill's European headquarters in Warmond - a village near Leiden, The Netherlands.
 A sprawling glass and concrete complex, the cluster of offices plays host to their business efforts across Europe and the UK - covering everything from marketing and content to sales and distribution.

 Advertisements and memorabilia from the 50's and through the 60's to the present day cover most of the walls as we make our way from reception toward O'Neill's Content and Marketing department.
 They've got a common theme, mostly showing off the hallmark style of the brand's eponymous creator - and creator of the world's first wetsuit - Jack O'Neill.

 We take a short detour through the distribution and sample warehouse and Safrien greets us in her photo studio.
 Inside, O'Neill's latest collections are hung on industrial-sized clothing racks - from ski jackets and hoodies to dungarees and shorts.
 Gratuitous amounts of styling inspiration print outs are stuck on the walls and a speaker blares out some light music.
 It's a fun environment to be in.